OOCL: Accidents and incidents

+RMS Queen Elizabeth Fire

+On 9 January 1972, the RMS Queen Elizabeth caught fire during its refurbishment to be repurposed as a floating university.
+It ultimately sank in Hong Kong's Victoria Harbour and the wreckage had to be scrapped.

 OOCL Finland

 On 14 April 2011, the container ship OOCL Finland was involved in a collision in dense fog with the Russian cargo ship Tyumen-2 on the Kiel Canal near Fischerhuette, Germany.
 Two members of the bridge team of Tyumen-2 were killed and three were injured as a result of the collision, which damaged both vessels.

 OOCL Durban

 On 3 June 2021, a tower crane collapsed at Kaohsiung port, Taiwan, as a result of the container ship OOCL Durban colliding with a stationary vessel.
 The incident caused serious damage to the dockside gantry crane, damaging 30 to 50 containers.
 One dock worker sustained minor injuries, and two engineers were temporarily trapped inside the crane.